 Briefing Sessions and Workshops

-- Briefing sessions on tackling high-level project management and hands-on technical training workshops will be organized for departmental audio visual or IT support staff.
+- Briefing sessions on tackling high-level project management and hands-on technical training workshops were organized for departmental audio visual or IT support staff.

-- The audio visual and Integrated Experience Association (AVIXA) and industrial manufacturers will be invited to share the latest technologies or techniques through which departments will be updated with the latest development trend in the audio visual industry.
+- The audio visual and Integrated Experience Association (AVIXA) and industrial manufacturers were invited to share the latest technologies or techniques through which departments were updated with the latest development trend in the audio visual industry.

 Advisory Sessions with ITS Team